 You can use sitting wedges to prevent hunching over your desk.
 Not only does it enhance your appearance, but over time, it prevents back pain, too!

-These Are Some of the Benefits of Sitting Wedge Cushions:
+These Are Some of the Benefits of Seat Cushions:

 - Improved posture